-2 The Commission issued an Order Assessing Costs on March 5, 2024.
+2 The Commission issued an Order Assessing Costs on June 13, 2024.

-3 Petition to Intervene and Motion for Protective Order, Discovery Order and Order Assessing Cost, February 29, 2024.
+3 Petition to Intervene and Motion for Protective Order, Discovery Order and Order Assessing Cost (Jun.
+11, 2024).

-it is entitled to intervene because residential and small commercial ratepayers may be substantially affected by any Commission order or activity in this proceeding with respect to the proposed refinancing of Empire's \$300 million of short-term debt by entering into an intercompany promissory note with Liberty Utilities Company.
+is entitled to intervene because residential and small commercial ratepayers may be substantially affected by any Commission order or activity in this proceeding with respect to Kansas Gas Service's proposed extension of its Certificate of Convenience and Authority to operate as a natural gas public utility in and around the area thus far served by the City of Lebo, Kansas.

-3. The Commission has broad discretion to grant a petition for intervention if it is in the interest of justice, if the intervention will not impair the orderly and prompt conduct of the proceedings, and if the party has stated facts demonstrating its legal rights, duties and privileges, immunities or other legal interests may be substantially affected by the proceeding.4 Furthermore, at any time during a proceeding, the Commission may impose limitations on an intervenor's participation.5
+3. The Commission has broad discretion to grant a petition for intervention if it is in the interest of justice, if the intervention will not impair the orderly and prompt conduct of the proceedings, and if the party has stated facts demonstrating its legal rights, duties and privileges, immunities or other legal interests may be substantially affected by the proceeding.4 Furthermore, at any time during a proceeding, the Commission may impose limitations on an intervenor's participation.5 j.astrab@curb.kansas.gov